Introduction

 ✅ Autonomous Systems.

-- “Was the lane change optimal?”
+- “Was the lane change necessary and efficient?”

 ✅ Healthcare.

-- “Did I consider all relevant symptoms?”
+- “Did I include all relevant symptoms?”

 ✅ Language and Content Generation.